High Conflict: Why We Get Trapped And How We Get Out by Amanda Ripley is a self-help book published in 2021.

 Appendix I — how to recognize high conflict in the world

-- High conflict tends to erupt in places of low trust → hard to create consensus about the facts → easy for conflict entrepreneurs to inflame situation further
+- Myths, rumors, or conspiracy theories: High conflict erupts in places of low trust → hard to agree on the facts → easy for conflict entrepreneurs to inflame the situation further

 Appendix II — how to recognize high conflict in yourself